Summarize a Meeting

 - Open questions

-Begin with a broad overview to understand the meeting’s purpose and outcomes at a glance.
+Begin with a broad overview to quickly understand the meeting’s purpose and outcomes.

 Prompt to use: